 sudo dnf install kmodtool akmods mokutil openssl

-Next, run the following command to generate a key:
+Next, run the following command to generate keys:

 1